tbazzan/floodisi/README.md

 ## References and Citations:

+If you use FLOODISI in your research, please cite:

 Bazzan, T.; Rennó, C.D.; Reckziegel, E.W.; Guasselli, L.A.; Korb, C.C.
 Flood Detection Integrating Spectral Indices (FLOODISI): A Novel Approach to Open-Water Mapping.
 Geosciences 2026, 16, 325. https://doi.org/10.3390/geosciences16080325

 ## How to Contribute: